zaoyang/30-days-of-vue/day-01/day-01.cq.md

 </html>
 ```

-Since the Vue library is available, we’re able to now create a new Vue application.
+With the Vue library available, we’re able to create a new Vue application.
 We’ll create this application by declaring the Vue Instance - which is the heart of a Vue application - in the `main.js` file.
 The Vue instance is created by declaring the `new Vue({})` constructor:

 ```javascript
 new Vue({